Elastic-Softworks/worldenv/docs/worldenv-overview.md

 ## Introduction

 WORLDENV is a hybrid game engine that combines the power of modern web technologies with safety-critical C89 tooling to create a complete game development environment.
+Games are built using WORLDSRC, a C/C++ hybrid language that compiles to web technologies, and developed in WORLDEDIT, the integrated development environment.
 This guide introduces you to the core architecture and design philosophy of WORLDENV.

 ## What is WORLDENV?

-WORLDENV (World Environment) is a **dual-layer game engine**:
+WORLDENV (World Environment) is a **triple-layer game development platform**:

+1. **Game Language Layer** (WORLDSRC): C/C++ hybrid language for writing games
-1. **Runtime Layer** (TypeScript/AssemblyScript): The game engine itself
+2. **Runtime Layer** (TypeScript/AssemblyScript/WebAssembly): Compiled game output
-2. **Tooling Layer** (C89 ANSI-C): Development tools and editor
+3. **Tooling Layer** (C89 ANSI-C + Electron): WORLDEDIT development environment

-This separation allows for:
-- High-performance web-based games
+This architecture enables:
+- **Web-first game development**: Games output to HTML, CSS, and JavaScript
+- **High-performance execution**: TypeScript for logic, WebAssembly for performance
+- **Desktop packaging**: Optional Electron wrapper for native distribution
+- **C/C++ familiarity**: Write games in familiar syntax with modern features
-- Robust, safety-critical development tools
+- **Professional tooling**: Robust, safety-critical development environment
-- Cross-platform deployment (web, desktop, mobile)
-- Professional-grade workflows

 ## Architecture Overview